Warning: Invalid argument supplied for foreach() in /home/thepetit/public_html/wp-includes/shortcodes.php on line 560

 Similar to a B&B (bed & breakfast), guesthouse or farmstay, a minsu in Taiwan generally refers to a homestay kind of accommodation.
 It is mostly run like family property, with seperate units for guests.
 Your neighbours might be fellow travellers or even locals.
 A minsu is a good chance for you to get a taste of local life, and is a very popular choice of accommodation in Taiwan.

-In January 2016, I stayed at a minsu called Starry House Nantou in Cingjing, Nantou, near Taichung in Taiwan, and this post is a review, largely based on that experience.
+In January 2016, I stayed at a minsu called Starry House Nantou (also called Starry Minsu) in Cingjing, Nantou, near Taichung in Taiwan, and this post is a review of my stay, largely based on that experience.

 Some of the things you can expect for your minsu stay in Cingjing